Sode guruma jime

-Sode guruma jime (袖車絞め) ("sleeve wheel constriction") is a type of Judo chokehold (shime-waza), which compresses the opponent’s trachea or the carotid arteries.
+Sode guruma jime (袖車絞め) ("sleeve wheel constriction"), also known as Ezekiel choke, is a type of chokehold which compresses the opponent’s trachea or the carotid arteries.
+The choke is commonly used in judo and jiu jitsu.

 Technique

 The technique can be executed from a variety of positions, but is generally performed by wrapping one arm behind the opponent’s head and grasping onto the sleeve of the gi with the opposite hand.
 While holding onto the sleeve for leverage, the opposite forearm is brought down across the throat and clinched tight.
 The choke is directly aided by the use of a gi, but it has also been adapted for no-gi application.

 No-gi variation

 Since the choke relies on the leverage created by the gripping of a sleeve, it must be altered slightly to be performed without a gi.
 Typically, this is accomplished by using the bottom arm to grip the opposite elbow or forearm.
 It can also be performed without a gi using the fist or wrist instead of the forearm.